-This is an important question to ask.
-Shareable content is becoming an important part of an effective SEO strategy.
+This is an important question.
+Shareable content is a significant part of an effective SEO strategy.
 When people ‘like’, retweet, or Google+ your content they’re endorsing it.

 They’re giving it the thumbs up.
 They’re saying to their friends, colleagues and peers that this is information they value and want to share.